jantimon/next-yak/README.md

 <details>
   <summary>Experiments</summary>
-  Small work in progress experiments to test the features and performance of next-yak:
+  Incomplete work in progress experiments to test the features and performance of next-yak:

   - https://next-yak-benchmark.vercel.app/
   - https://yacijs.vercel.app/